aerogear-attic/aerogear-unifiedpush-server-integration-tests/README.md

 `./gradlew :tests:integration:test -PcontainerUri=http://localhost:8080`

 Running this command will run all the integration tests against a container running at `localhost` on port `8080`.
 It is also possible to run just one test class by adding `--tests org.jboss.aerogear.unifiedpush.test.MessageSendTest` or very similarly even a single test method `--tests org.jboss.aerogear.unifiedpush.test.MessageSendTest.selectiveSendWithInvalidTokens`.

+## How to test new release

+When a new release is staged, you need to open `build.gradle` and `spacelift/build.gradle` and update all the versions (this includes `aerogear-parent`, `keycloak` etc.) to the versions of the release.

+Then it should be as easy as running the command:

+`./gradlew --stacktrace :spacelift:test -Pwildfly8UpsFromMavenRepository -Pdatasource=mysql -PrunMigrator=false`

+This should run the integration tests which tests basically most of the internals through REST APIs.
+Then you should verify that the message delivery really does work.
+To do that you need to setup an application and create variants for the platforms you want to test.
+It is recommended to use the hellopush quickstart from https://github.com/jboss-mobile/unified-push-helloworld to test this as it is the easiest way.
+Once you deploy the hellopush apps onto the devices, just send a message from the UnifiedPush Server UI and verify that it did arrive on the device.

+It is also recommended to do a thorough testing for each major and minor version (the versioning is `major.minor.point`), preferably when the first beta is staged.
+This testing is manual and consists of going through the UI and trying to click every button, switch every switch and so on.

 ## Profiles